knobs-dials/pymoodbar/README.md

 ## Dependencies
 * numpy, scipy
 * PIL (for mood-to-image code)
-* ffmpeg/avconv being in the PATH, currently on linux
+* ffmpeg/avconv executables being in the PATH

 ## moodbar-generate